mehtaAnsh/mehtaAnsh/README.md

 </p>

   A curious IT student and a motivated individual with an experience of working closely with the Tech Industry.
-  I have graduated from Shri Bhagubhai Mafatlal Polytechnic with an <b>All India Rank of 78</b> at 2019, and currently pursuing Graduation at Dwarkadas J. Sanghvi College of Engineering, slated to be graduate on 2022.
+  I have a Diploma from SBMP, Mumbai with an <b>All India Rank of 78</b> at 2019, and currently pursuing Graduation at DJSCE, Mumbai, slated to be graduate on 2022.
   <br/>
   <br/>I am looking for collaboration on open-source projects.